clarin-eric/europeana-fulltext-aggregations/fulltext-aggregation/README.md

 cp .env-template .env
 vi .env # or editor of choice :)
-## configure a local output directory and other settings
+## configure a local output directory, remote URL for records and other settings

 COLLECTION_ID=...... # for instance '9200396'